mark-vieira/gradle-maven-settings-plugin/README.md

             }
         }
     }

+> **Note:** Currently only Basic Authentication using username and password is supported at this time.

 ## Profiles
 Profiles defined in a `settings.xml` will have their properties exported to the Gradle project when the profile is considered